If your own translators are using CAT (Computer Assisted Translation) tools, you can send them translation jobs for offline editing.

 CAT tools offer greater productivity for translators.
 They often include a translation memory and glossary management, which allow translators to produce better work on shorter schedules.

 WPML’s support for CAT tools comes from the Translation Management module.
-You can download it from your WPML account, under Downloads.
+You can download it from your WPML account, under your account’s Downloads page.

 You will also need the Translation Management module in order to send jobs to translators.

 Your translators will receive XLIFF files to edit.
 These files follow the XLIFF standard, which most CAT tools can handle.
 There are a couple more XLIFF options you can control so be sure to read the Configuring XLIFF File Options Generated by WPML article to configure them correctly.